DSR-RHIT/me497-reproducible-research/cm/cm029_collaborating_github.md

 -   Check Git History to see if Carlos made changes
 -   If Carlos made no changes, *Push*

-If Carlos did make changes, Alice responds as described following the next section.
+If Carlos did make changes, Alice responds as described after the next section.

 carlos works
 ------------